 With Moya Pacey, Sandra co-edited the online women’s poetry journal, Not Very Quiet, between 2017 and 2022.
 After eight issues, Not Very Quiet: the anthology (2022) was published by and can be ordered from Recent Work Press.

-Sandra was the winner of the 2020 ACT Writing and Publishing Award for Poetry for her collection, Acting Like a Girl, which was also shortlisted for the 2020 ACT Book of the Year.
+Winner of the 2020 ACT Writing and Publishing Award for Poetry for her collection, Acting Like a Girl, which was also shortlisted for the 2020 ACT Book of the Year.

 Not Very Quiet’s founding editors, Moya Pacey and Sandra Renew, received an award in 2019 from the Canberra Critics’ Circle: ‘for their influential work in exposing Canberra women’s poetry to view through their biannual online journal for women’s poetry, Not Very Quiet.’.